manhld7/microservices-aws-kubernetes-project-starter/README.md

 5. GitHub - pull and clone code

 ### Setup

+#### Note:
+1. You must connect to AWS from your local machine via AWS Access Key ID, AWS Secret Access Key, and AWS Session Token.
+2. Create ECR repository, CodeBuild project, EKS cluster and Node group.
+Note that the Instance type of the node group must match the CodeBuild environment image.
+3. Use `aws eks update-kubeconfig --name <EKS_CLUSTER_NAME>` before running the commands below.

 #### 1. Configure a Database
 Set up a Postgres database using a Helm Chart.